UNFmontreal/Dcm2Bids/README.md

 # Dcm2Bids

-Dcm2Bids aims to provide a way to convert your DICOMs to the [BIDS][bids] easily.
+Dcm2Bids aims to provide a way to convert your DICOMs to [BIDS][bids] easily.

-To learn more about BIDS, read the [specifications][bids-spec].
+Learn more about BIDS and read the [specifications][bids-spec].

 ***Project under development***